lanzhang76/alt-text-play-html-review/README.md

 By Anna Garbier and Lan Zhang

-# Does it require internet to work?

-Yes.

-## What we used to write "What we saw"
+## What we used to write "Today, we saw"

 We made a chrome extension tool for our play with forms and materials of the web - ["What I saw"](https://github.com/lanzhang76/alt-text-play-extension).
 At the extension's current stage, it can extract alt text of images on the web page you are browsing, the raw image javascript object containing the alt text and source data, and a bonus fun feature - a haiku generator.